 1. Stress Management

-Stress of daily living is a major factor that causes Pre-diabetes.
+Stress of daily living is a major factor that causes Prediabetes.
+This is how!
 Stress increases your cortisol level and adrenaline level.
 Both of these hormones worsen your insulin resistance.
-Therefore, stress management is the most important step in treating your Pre-diabetes.
+Therefore, stress management is the most important step in treating your Prediabetes.

 Stress comes from the busy mind.
 What is the basis of the busy mind and how to be free of it?
 Learn it from my book, “Stress Cure Now.”